osxi/osxi.github.io/_posts/2015-10-18-inline-react-styles-using-the-jsx-spread-operator.markdown

 });
 {% endhighlight %}

-What's happening here is that the `styles` property of the `PersonSummary` component is being defined as the value of `Person.styles` (static property that is available anywhere) with the addition of the `color` property, containing the value of `white`, so our PersonSummary `styles` object will contain the following styles when it is rendered:
+What's happening here is that the `styles` property of the `PersonSummary` component is being defined as the value of `Person.styles` (a static property that is available anywhere) with the addition of the `color` property, containing the value of `white`.

+Our PersonSummary `styles` object will contain the following styles when it is rendered:

 {% highlight Javascript %}
 styles: {
   backgroundColor: 'orange', // from Person.styles
-  color: 'white'             // added after JSX Spread Operator was usde }
+  color: 'white'             // added after JSX Spread Operator was used }
 {% endhighlight %}